How to Grow Tomato Plants from Seed

 Growing Tomatoes in Containers

 Container-grown tomatoes need more frequent watering and fertilizing than garden-grown plants.
 I water deeply every 1–2 days during hot weather and feed with a balanced, water-soluble fertilizer every couple of weeks to keep them producing big, juicy fruit.
+This is a simple, effective way to see results if you’re learning how do you grow tomatoes and want a reliable harvest right on your porch or patio.

 Read more about square foot gardening in my other article.